-And speaking of the keyboard, the MacBook Pro 16 has an RGB slider at the top to perform color adjustment on the fly.
+And speaking of the keyboard, the MacBook Pro 16 has an RGB slider at the top to perform color adjustments on the fly.

-This laptop was purpose-built for creative professionals, and Apple has really outdone themselves.
+This laptop was purpose-built for creative professionals, and Apple has really outdone itself.
 As an added bonus, the speakers are loud and powerful.

 That’s about it from our side.
 What Laptop for Graphic Design are you thinking of buying?